zydou/GFW/v2ray/README.md

 This will pulls the `zydou/v2ray` image tagged `v4.45.2` from Docker Hub if it is not already present on the local host.
 It then starts a container running a `v2ray` service and exposes the container's internal port `1080` to port `12345` of the host machine.

-Check out [all tags](https://hub.docker.com/r/zydou/v2ray/tags) if you need other version.
+Check out [all tags](https://hub.docker.com/r/zydou/v2ray/tags) if you need another version.

 ## Source code